davidwesst/davidwesst.github.io/content/blog/from-11ty-to-wordpress-and-back-again/index.md

 ---
 title: From 11ty to Wordpress and Back Again
-date: 2025-01-29T21:51:00-06:00
+date: 2025-01-30T09:26:00-06:00
 tags:
-- blog
 - wordpress
 - 11ty
+- website
+categories:
+- lessons-learned
+featured_image: from-11ty-to-wordpress-and-back-again_title-image.webp
+featured_image_alt: A diagram illustrating the transition between 11ty (a static site generator) and WordPress, and vice versa.
+On the left, there is a circular 11ty logo above an icon representing a static site, labeled "STATIC SITE."
+On the right, there are two WordPress logos, both labeled "WORDPRESS."
+A large horizontal arrow points from the static site on the left to WordPress on the right, symbolizing the transition.
+At the top, a banner with the text "From 11ty to WordPress and Back Again" suggests a reversible process.
+The background is beige with a hand-crafted aesthetic.
+description: I stepped away from blogging thinking that the problem was that my Eleventy (11ty) setup and continually tinkering with it was keeping me away from blogging.
+So, to make it "easier" I spent a couple of months worth of my B-time moving my website over to Wordpress site.
+Once it was done, I had a fancy editor, a bunch of plugins, and all the tooling I could ever want.
+I didn't write a single post.
+This is post is my experience (not) blogging with Wordpress and returning to 11ty.
 ---

 I haven't blogged since 2023.

-I stepped away thinking that the problem was that my Eleventy (11ty) setup and continually tinkering with it was keeping me away from blogging.
-So, to make it "easier" I spent a couple of months moving my website over to Wordpress site.
+I stepped away from blogging thinking that the problem was that my Eleventy (11ty) setup and continually tinkering with it was keeping me away from blogging.
+So, to make it "easier" I spent a couple of months worth of my B-time moving my website over to Wordpress site.
 Once it was done, I had a fancy editor, a bunch of plugins, and all the tooling I could ever want.

 I didn't write a single post.

 It is 2025 and I'm back onto 11ty, freshly upgraded to version 3.0, and writing a post in VIM on my laptop.

-This is post is my experience (not) blogging with Wordpress.
+This is post is my experience (not) blogging with Wordpress and returning to 11ty.

 ## Why I Left 11ty